plastic-labs/plastic-labs.github.io/content/blog/YouSim Update; Identity Simulation Comes to X.md

 Our mission to radically decentralize AI alignment isn't just about capturing human identity so AI apps and models can act as clones, but to align to any individual or community or organization in whatever way they desire.
 That includes building infrastructure to allow agents themselves to develop unique, dynamic, and evolving identities all their own.

-YouSim likely has a role to play here, The approachable, game-like interface let's anyone easily begin to steer a model into an identity basin.
+YouSim likely has a role to play here, The approachable, game-like interface lets anyone easily begin to steer a model into an identity basin.
 This can be human-inspired personality, the manifestation of a community's ethos, or an agentic meme.

 And Honcho could use those simulations to seed representations of agents, enabling them to begin constructing their own selfhoods--simulacra of themselves that grow and reliably steer their behavior.